 The brief summer offers respite from the cold Canadian climate.
 Summertime also marks Toronto's festival season, with Pride Week and Caribana drawing thousands of participants.
 However, this is also the peak season, so be prepared for heavy crowds and fewer deals.
 If you're looking to visit during this time, make sure to book a hotel at least a couple months in advance, and brace yourself for inflated rates.

-With the warm weather sticking around just a little longer – average high temperatures range from the upper 60s in September to the mid-40s in November – and hotel rates starting to slump, autumn is another affordable time to visit this bustling city.
+With the warm weather sticking around just a little longer – average high temperatures range from the upper 60s in September to the mid-50s in October – and hotel rates starting to slump, autumn is another affordable time to visit this bustling city.
 While it shouldn't be too difficult to find modestly priced digs, it's still a good idea to book at least a month in advance.
-Fall festivals, such as the Toronto International Film Festival, are known to draw a respectable audience.
+Fall festivals, such as the Toronto International Film Festival, are known to draw a sizable audience.

 The winter months in Canada bring biting winds and snow.
 Average highs rest in the upper 20s and lower 30s, so come prepared with a warm hat and durable gloves.
 If you can brave the cold, you'll score significant price cuts on hotels.
 And just because the tourists can't hack it doesn't mean that Toronto goes into hibernation: The winter months see plenty of special events worth checking out.

 Ttourism volume is estimated based on in-market destination search query interest from Google and on travel.usnews.com in 2015-2016.
 Hotel prices are sourced from a sample of U.S. News Best Hotels rates through 2015-2016.

 Press the down arrow key to interact with the calendar and select a date.
 Press the question mark key to get the keyboard shortcuts for changing dates.

 Explore More of Toronto

 Lyn MettlerMarch 25, 2019